sphere-of-influence/sphere-of-influence.github.io/src-pages/content/about.md

 If something is a country level event, eg. affecting the whole UK, a random town will be bestowed the honour of "hosting" the story.

 We use GitHub Pages for hosting the front-end and Heroku for providing the back-end.
 Open Layers and Open Street Map provide the mapping interface technology.
 Chiefly written in JavaScript and Python.
+There's a little caching going on so we don't max out the Twitter API.

 For technical details you can read the [source code on GitHub](https://github.com/sphere-of-influence/sphere-of-influence).

 ## Issues, Inaccuracies or Concerns
 If you've concerns about the content on Sphere of Influence, please contact a contributor.
 All concerns will be promptly addressed.

-### Previous Works
+## Previous Works

 Sphere of Influence is a super-light rebuild of a concept originally realised by [@OldNewStandard](//twitter.com/OldNewStandard) with his [Atlaski Project](https://folio.brighton.ac.uk/user/eric-daddio/atlaski-stories-mapped) for the University of Brighton.